abc777-pa/eduagent-solana/README.md

 ## 🎯 Pitch Summary

-EduAgent — это AI-ассистент для школ Казахстана,
+EduAgent is an AI-powered assistant for schools in Kazakhstan
-который объединяет оплату обучения и мотивацию через NFT-достижения на Solana.
+that combines tuition payments and student motivation through on-chain NFT achievements on Solana.
-Проект решает реальные задачи прозрачности и вовлечённости
+The project solves real transparency and engagement problems
-в рамках пилота **Digital Tenge × Intebix × Eurasian Bank**.
+as part of the **Digital Tenge pilot with Intebix and Eurasian Bank**.

 ---